Cross-Modal Graph with Meta Concepts for Video Captioning: Related Work

 \subsection{Video Understanding}

-Most video captioning works \cite{yao2015describing,wang2018m3,xu2017learning,wang2018reconstruction,jin2016describing} are built with encoder-decoder architecture, where a CNN is adopted to extract video features and a RNN is used to recurrently generate the descriptions.
-Earlier work improve input video representations with different manners.
-Xu et al. \cite{xu2017learning} incorporate a multimodal attention over LSTM to obtain video representations.
+Most video captioning works \cite{yao2015describing,wang2018m3,xu2017learning,wang2018reconstruction,jin2016describing,pan2017video,gan2017stylenet,long2018video,yi2019clevrer,chen2021grounding} are built with encoder-decoder architecture, where a CNN is adopted to extract video features and an RNN is used to recurrently generate the descriptions.
+Earlier work improves input video representations with different manners.
+Xu et al. \cite{xu2017learning} incorporate multimodal attention over LSTM to obtain video representations.
 Wang et al. \cite{wang2019learning} exploit a cycle-consistent idea to reproduce the visual contents after caption generation.
-In \cite{chen2018less}, Chen et al. introduce a frame picking module to select video key frames.
+In \cite{chen2018less}, Chen et al. introduce a frame picking module to select video keyframes.
 Recent video captioning works \cite{wang2019controllable,zheng2020syntax,pan2020spatio,zhang2020object} focus on improving correspondence between videos and captions.
 Both Zhang et al. \cite{zhang2019object} and Zheng et al. \cite{zheng2020syntax} propose to use Part-of-Speech (POS) information to guide video captioning process, where they generate objects first and consequently output actions of captions.
 Modeling interactions between objects in videos \cite{pan2020spatio,zhang2020object} is an emerging way for video captioning.
 Specifically, Pan et al. \cite{pan2020spatio} propose to construct a spatial-temporal graph and use knowledge distillation way to integrate the object features with video visual features.
 Zhang et al. \cite{zhang2020object} take an external large-scale language model to boost the original language decoder learning.
+Duan et al. \cite{duan2018weakly} propose to use the weakly supervised learning method to address the video captioning problem.
 RCG \cite{zhang2021open} introduces to train an additional retrieval model for the video captioning task, Zhang et al. \cite{zhang2021open} firstly train an individual video-to-text retrieval model, where the corresponding descriptive sentences can be retrieved based on the given videos.
 During the caption generation phase, RCG learns a weighted sum between the retrieval words distribution and the captioning decoder output vocabulary distribution, based on which the final captions can be generated.
+Video reasoning \cite{wu2021star,ding2021dynamic,chen2022comphy} enables the model to build the relationships between visual concepts, which can infer objects and their interactions from videos and language.
+Using video reasoning can also benefit some down-steam tasks \cite{wu2021star,ding2021dynamic,chen2022comphy}.